Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/UI Customisation.md

 ### Fork the Frontend (Developers)

 For complete UI customization:
-1. Clone the Stirling-PDF repository
+1. Clone the Stirling PDF repository
 2. Modify the React components in `frontend/src/`
 3. Build the frontend: `cd frontend && npm install && npm run build`
 4. Use static file overrides or build your own Docker image